devEric69/multilog/README.md

 Multilog's TLogger class logs the intersection of the latter with the message.<br>
 The Class TIntegratedLogger now, uses only one group: the group associated with the message.
 This group must be modified before the logging call.<br>
 The modification of this only group, is logged with the character °: so, I can follow where this group is modified.<br>
 Another small change: the Class TFileChannel has been modified to be "thread safe", too.
-And it can indent the logged events by watching the ESP machine register variation.
+And it can indent the logged events by watching the ESP machine register's variation.

 <br><br><br>
 <h3> Brief summmary of the processing of "MultiLog": </h3>